 By Luana M. from San Diego, CA

 Many people don't realize that dishwashers actually save hot water and save money.
 You will notice that a dishwasher cannot hold much water.
 Washing dishes by hand uses much more hot water that what can be held in the bottom of the dishwasher.
-I think mine gets about an inch of water in the bottom.
-Mine uses the rinse water from the first wash as the wash water for the 2nd wash.
-Also, dishwashers sanitize your dishes.

 Instead of running the hot tap, while waiting for the water to get hot, and letting the water run down the sink, I keep a large jug by the sink and run the water into that.

 I never realized how important is was to conserve water until we had the drought a few years ago .
 I turned the water flow down on each faucet except the dishwasher and washing machine

 I have several ways of saving water besides not letting the water run while brushing my teeth.
 When washing clothes, I drain the rinse water into 5 gallon buckets.
 Then I dump the water back in the machine to wash the next load.